 The Center supports instructors of any discipline or career stage to design, implement, and assess inclusive, student-centered learning environments.
-Evidence-based learning methods actively engage students in their own learning.
+Evidence-based teaching methods actively engage students in their own learning.

 Contact us by telephone, email, or drop in to the Center.
 In addition to one-on-one consultation services, we offer institutes, workshops, conferences, and other opportunities.